mmister411/salvationelements/README.md

 The Five Layers of Surviving the Great Day of Judgement
 =======================================================

+This document aims to provide an in-depth understanding of the elements of salvation, breaking them down into functional terms that are easy to grasp.
+Salvation is not a one-time event but a journey, a process that involves various aspects of spiritual transformation and growth.
+This guide is structured around five key layers, each representing a significant aspect of the salvation dynamic.
+Each section will delve into the theological terms associated with these layers, the scriptural basis for each, and the practical implications for a believer's life.
+Whether you are new to the Christian faith or seeking a deeper understanding of your spiritual journey, this guide aims to be a valuable resource for you.

 ### The Elements of Salvation in Functional Terms

 - Replacement Human-Spirit